OUR Blog

 Q2: How to work safely on a slope with a scissor lift?

 A: First, try to level the ground as much as possible.
 If unavoidable, you must check the maximum longitudinal and lateral slope angles allowed by the equipment (typically longitudinal slope < 20%, lateral slope < 3-5 deg).
-Lifting on a slope is extremely dangerous; it is recommended to use a model with auto-leveling outriggers or a rough terrain model while constantly monitoring the level indicator.
+Lifting on a slope is extremely dangerous; it is recommended to use a model with auto-leveling outriggers or a rough terrain scissor lift model while constantly monitoring the level indicator.

 Rough terrain scissor lift on site